 Under the ESMP proposals, DER interconnecting in identified Group Study/Capital Investment Project (CIP) areas would pay a $/kW interconnection fee, but residential DER such as rooftop solar, and DER interconnecting in other areas, in which major substation projects/capacity additions would increase DER hosting capacity would not pay a corresponding fee.

-The ESMPs do not explicitly consider alternatives to EDC capital spending, such as energy efficiency and distributed generation/storage.
+The ESMPs do not explicitly consider alternatives to traditional EDC capital spending, such as EDC investment in and support of incremental DERs, i.e., those that are not part of the business-as-usual DERs.

-The GMAC questions the affordability and equity of the proposed solutions.
+Given the magnitude of new investments proposed in the ESMPs, the GMAC observes that it does not have sufficient information to assess the affordability and equity of the proposed solutions.

-GMAC members expressed concerns about the simpacts of rate hikes and some types of rate designs, particularly on low- to moderate-income households with poor weatherization.
+GMAC members expressed concerns about the impact of rate increases and some types of rate designs, particularly on low- to moderate-income households with poor weatherization.
 Rebate programs, low-income rates, and bill assistance programs should not be considered “silver bullets” to affordability and equity issues.

 Lower-cost alternatives to help defer capacity expansion capital spending should be considered to help address affordability and equity issues.